Ramkinkar Baij: Early life and career

 Baij was born in an economically modest family in the Bankura district of the modern state of West Bengal in India.
-In that sense, he was a Bengali, not an Adivasi, as many people usually think.
-The surname Baij derived from Boidda (Baidya) and Boijo consequently.
-His family surname was Poramanik and was abandoned by him in early 1925.
 His known relatives include his nephew Dibakar Baij and great-nephew Shibaprasad Baij.
 Ramkinkar Baij was cremated by Dibakar at Santiniketan, and had named him one of his legal heirs.
 However, many of his artistic creations have been inspired by the lifestyles of rural dalit or Adivasi (Santhal) communities living in and around his place of work Santiniketan.

 While in his mid-teens Ramkinkar used to paint portraits of Indian freedom fighters involved in the Non-Cooperation Movement against the British rulers of India.
 At the age of 16 he was noticed by the renowned journalist Ramananda Chatterjee.
 Four years later Ramkinkar joined the Visva-Bharati University at Santiniketan as a student of fine arts.
 After obtaining a diploma from the university he went on to head the sculpture department.
 Ramkinkar's renowned sculptor disciples include Prabhas Sen, Shankho Chowdhury, Avtar Singh Panwar, Madan Bhatnagar, Dharmani, Balbir Singh Katt, Rajul Dharial, Susan Ghose, and Kiron Sinha.